sakibahammed/Just-an-Ordinary-project/README.md

 # Function Borrowing

+    Function borrowing allows us to use the methods of one object on a different object without having to make a copy of that method and maintain it in two separate places

     in simpler terms ,

         imagine you have 2 things , a robot and a dinosaurs .
 Robot knows how to move when pressing the button. but dino cann't move e finger..